nigelhorne/pds/README.md

 * Thumbnails and Image::Info

-* Better presentation of the actual pages with photographs
+* Better presentation of the actual pages with photographs.
+Look into http://dimsemenov.com/plugins/magnific-popup/ (single image pop-up)

 * Finish print.css